-Having trouble figuring out how to fit your Smartplug™, follow the 5 quick easy steps below.
+Having trouble figuring out how to fit your Smartplug™, See our installation guides for help.

 Tip: We’ve been doing this a long time, so we think we’ve got most of your questions covered.
 Take a look through our Frequently asked questions.

 I think my Smartplug is faulty, what do I do?View Answer

 If you believe your Smartplug is faulty, please contact our device support team on 0333 772 0489, who’ll be able to help you.